 True, from the very beginning of human evolution, the problem of emancipation consists of cultivating and developing basically higher karmic tendencies and deeds, so that they might overlap and eventually annul the accumulated lower ones.
-Two cardinal facts, however, the ego deliberately keeps from its victims.
+But two cardinal facts the ego deliberately keeps from its victims.

-One of these all-vital truths is that whether a person happens to be 'good' or 'bad' at any given time is dependent upon the inexorable operation of his karmic ties.
+The first truth the ego conceals is that whether a person happens to be 'good' or 'bad' at any given time is dependent upon the inexorable operation of his harmic ties.
 In the light of this ultimate standard, saint and sinner are both what they are because of the immutable laws operative in the universe.
 Both have the same beginning, the same end.
 From the divine point of view, and contrary to existing religions and creeds-so craftily instigated and popularized by the ego-no sinner has the stigma of eternal degradation upon him, no saint the eternal distinction of honor.
 No saint, however godlike, has attained the heights of moral excellence, except after many lives of moral failings; no sinner is so debased that he will not eventually rise from his ashes and ultimately achieve sainthood.